61130500217/thread/README.md

 Using (XAMPP running apache server) open the console --> start apache--> clone project folder into htdocs folder in xampp --> open the file index --> enjoy creating the thread :)

+//i hope that it will help more on people who starting on PHP, but you may have more skill on this field than me though.lol